An anticyclotomic Euler system for adjoint modular Galois representations: Introduction

 Note that the presence of $\mathscr{L}_{\fp}^{\rm Katz}(\psi)^{-,\iota}$ in the divisibility of Theorem~D is analogous to the appearance of the Kubota--Leopoldt $p$-adic $L$-function in the divisibility towards the Iwasawa main conjecture for the Galois representation attached to the symmetric square of a modular form in \cite[Thm.~B]{LZ}.

 In fact, the present work originated from an attempt to develop anticyclotomic analogues of the results in [\emph{op.\,cit.}].
-In particular, the idea in of modifying the diagonal cycle classes of \cite{ACR} to obtain the correct norm relations (see $\S\ref{subsec:modified}$) was adopted from their work.
+In particular, the idea of modifying the diagonal Euler system classes of \cite{ACR} to obtain the correct norm relations (see $\S\ref{subsec:modified}$) was adopted from their work.